How To Recycle Scrap Metal

 Beyond that, though, you can do much better the more you know and the better prepared you are.
 About that research: The more you do, the better you can negotiate the best prices for yourself.
 Not only can you call around and compare prices (as well as how long each yard will honor those prices), but the more you know what you have, the better you can evaluate if you’re getting fair market rates for those metals.
 For instance, #1 copper is worth significantly more than #2 copper, but if you don’t know the difference—or what you have—a scrap yard is far more likely to offer you the lower #2 copper price.

 Similarly, the bigger the load you can bring to the scrap yard, the more likely it is you will be able to negotiate a good price.
 After all, the big businesses that the scrap yards work with most often negotiate their rates.
-You are more likely to have that power if you have a huge trailer full of aluminum, for instance, than a box full of cans.
+You are more likely to have that power if you have a huge trailer full of aluminum, for instance than a box full of cans.

 Along those same lines, call around.
 I know we’ve said it before, but calling around will help ensure you get the best price.
 And don’t just assume bigger scrap yards can give you better prices; sometimes the smaller yards are more willing to work for your business.
+Metals can be recycled, and doing your part reduces the amount of scrap steel throughout the world.